asalp/Block-Based-CS-NNs/README.md

 The Neural Network looks something like this (The number of nodes in each hidden layer depends on R, B, and T):
 R is compression rate.

-B is sensing block size
+B is sensing block size.

-T is redundancy factor
+T is redundancy factor.

 ![img](NN.png?raw=true "Train")